LinShi11/csci-476-594-spring2021-private/lab03/README.md

 We have found our ebp address to be 0xffffcb18, our buffer address to be 0xffffcaac, and offset to be 108.
 Additionally, we can see our buffer size to be 100.

 #### Task 2.2:
 First, I added the appropriate shellcode, the 32 bit version from the call_shellcode program.
 Second, I included the offset and ret values.
 The variable offset is the difference between the ebp and buffer plus 4 (108 + 4).
-The offset will be 4 bytes above the current frame pointer; thus, we must adjust it by 4 bytes.
+The return address will be 4 bytes above the current frame pointer; thus, we must adjust it by 4 bytes.
 The ret will be the ebp address + some delta, with the example being 0x78 during class.
-However, after a few guess and check, I realized that the delta starts at the buffer size and you may increase it by a little bit (I think the cap depends on the version of the program you have).
+However, after a few guess and check, I realized that the delta starts at the buffer size and you may increase it by a little bit (I think the cap depends on the version of the program you have, either 32 or 64).
 Therefore, I used 120.
 On the other hand, while I was modifying all these inputs, I realized none of my code worked.
 While I was searching for help, I saw that the code given to us and the example code Travis showed us was different right around variable "start".
 Therefore, I changed that portion and kept what I modified for offset, ret, and shellcode, which worked just fine.
 Thus, I have included the whole program this time so it is clear what I modified:
 ```
 #!/usr/bin/python3
 import sys